 - the frequency with which it is delivered

 - depending on the mode of offering, one or more methods of presentation and delivery may be available.

-There will often be accepted ways within a school around the teaching and learning arrangements.
+There will often be accepted ways within a faculty around the teaching and learning arrangements.
 Decisions about these arrangements will consider the nature of the learning outcomes and student and staff workload.
 Teaching and learning arrangements should be a whole-of-course decision initially.
 Details of these arrangements will assist the University to plan timetables for on-campus teaching.

 The Blended learning resource covers teaching approaches that provide equitable learning experiences regardless of location or mode of study.

 - students with guidance of the expected time commitment

 - unit assessors with a measure against which they can judge volume of work within a unit

 - a transparent means to measure course volume of learning for each AQF

 The workload of students in a standard unit is distributed over a term (6 weeks).
 Variations in length of study may occur for clinical, practical, community or work integrated learning or research units.